LGBTQ+ digital bank Daylight raises $5m

 Daylight, a digital bank for the LGBTQ+ community, has raised $5m in seed funding.

-Founded in 2020, Daylight is a banking and payments service for people that identify as LGBTQ+ to improve financial equality for the community.
+Founded in 2020, Daylight is a banking and payments service that aims to improve financial equality for people in the community.

 In an interview with TechCrunch, Curtis said people in the community are less likely to have a savings account or invest in stocks when compared to other segments.

-The round was led by Kapor Capital and Precursor Capital with Anthemis Group, Clocktower, Financial Venture Studio and Citi also investing in the company.
+The funding round was led by Kapor Capital and Precursor Capital, with Anthemis Group, Clocktower, Financial Venture Studio and Citi also investing in the company.

-Daylight provides users with a Visa prepaid card that’s issued through MetaBank and card issuing platform Marqeta.
-Like other neobanks, it gives users analytics and insights on their spending in the app.
-It gives access to financial coaches that help users to better understand their spending and finances.
+Daylight provides users with a prepaid Visa card that’s issued through MetaBank and card issuing platform Marqeta.
+Like other neobanks, it gives users analytics and insights on their spending in a connected app.
+It also gives access to financial coaches that help users to better understand their spending and finances.

 It is planning to build a business marketplace for companies to offer discounts and rewards.

-Its service is currently in beta with a few thousand users already onboarded and a wait list open for interested users.
-It is targeting a full-fledged launch in October.
+The start-up’s service is currently in beta with a few thousand users already onboarded and a wait list open for interested users.
+It is targeting a full-fledged launch in the US in October.

 Killer Mike of Run The Jewels has co-founded Greenwood, a digital bank for people of colour that has raised $40m from several major banks including JPMorgan Chase and Wells Fargo.